 The most common types of covered entities that have been required to take corrective action to achieve voluntary compliance are, in order of frequency:

 - Outpatient Facilities;

-- Health Plans (group health plans and health insurance issuers); and,
+- Health Plans (group health plans and health insurance issuers)

 Security Rule Enforcement Results as of the Date of This Summary

-- Since OCR began reporting its Security Rule enforcement results in October 2009, HHS has received approximately 536 complaints alleging a violation of the Security Rule.
-During this period, we closed 351 complaints after investigation and appropriate corrective action.
-As of February 29, 2012, OCR had 260 open complaints and compliance reviews.
+- With regard to the subset of complaints specifically pertaining to the Security Rule, since OCR began reporting its Security Rule enforcement results in October 2009, HHS has received approximately 940 complaints alleging a violation of the Security Rule.
+During this period, we closed 689 complaints after investigation and appropriate corrective action.
+As of August 31, 2014, OCR had 316 open complaints and compliance reviews.

 Watch for monthly updates reporting the number of cases received, investigated or resolved.